mhtvsSFrpHdE/yet-another-gpu-partition-guide/README.md

 - `dxdiag`, Render tab has your graphics card model
 - Go to sandbox device manager and check your graphics card model
 appears under Display adapters category
-- Just run a DirectX game or something

 If true, you gpu or driver verson does support GPU partition.
 Otherwise give up and swap to newer GPU.